 Mathematics is a subject in which pupils need to be able to move fluently between representations of mathematical ideas.
-The programmes of study are organised into apparently distinct areas, but pupils should make connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
-At Codnor Primary School, we encourage pupils to make links between subjects, supporting their understanding of how skills learnt in other areas of the curriculum can be revisited and further developed, progressing them into ‘deep-learning.’
-Mathematics at Codnor Primary School enables pupils to explore the natural links between Computing, Science, Art and Design and Design and Technology, whilst nurturing skills of resilience, problem-solving, creativity and critical thinking: learning behaviours which we, at Codnor, hold in high regard.
-We value the development of the whole child and Mathematics adds another significant piece to our jigsaw puzzle; the skills and knowledge developed, both academic and personal, enables pupils to excel in all aspects of life, both inside and outside of the classroom.
+The programmes of study are organised into apparently distinct areas, but pupils should make connections across mathematical ideas and in different contexts to develop fluency, mathematical reasoning and competence in problem solving.
+Children are frequently given opportunities to revisit previous learning to help them to retain.
+We encourage pupils to make links between subjects, supporting their understanding of how skills learnt in other areas of the curriculum can be revisited and further developed.

 These key mathematical skills and concepts are:

 Our pupils leave Codnor Primary School with the knowledge to think, act, and speak like a mathematician, and they value the transference of these skills into their everyday life, in education and beyond.